frankyeh/DSI-Studio-Website/download.md

 ```
 $ singularity pull docker://dsistudio/dsistudio:latest     # This creates a singularity container *.sif file from the latest release of DSI Studio.
 Make sure you keep a copy of .sif file for your results
 $ singularity exec -B /var,/run -B /home/server/folder dsistudio_latest.sif dsi_studio  # Some cluster does not allow users to access host drive, and you may need to mount folder into singularity container
-$ singularity exec dsistudio_latest.sif dsi_studio   #  This invoke the graphic interface of DSI Studio
+$ singularity exec dsistudio_latest.sif dsi_studio   #  This invokes the graphic interface of DSI Studio
 $ singularity exec dsistudio_latest.sif dsi_studio --action=rec --source=my.src.gz # call DSI Studio command line interface in the singularity container
 ```

 # License

-DSI Studio is dual licensed.
+DSI Studio is dual-licensed.
 You can pick one license or the other.

-## Academic Usge
+## Academic Usage

 DSI Studio is free for academic or research purposes under [Attribution-***NonCommercial***-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.